Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow: Results

-Lastly, we would like to make a brief remark on the classification of the found congestion patterns according to three-phase traffic theory.
-A full analysis on the identification of traffic phases or phase transitions is out of the scope of this study, but it is worth showing a small glimpse of the potential that response functions offer for this purpose.
-The above findings suggest that the congestion at interchange Breitscheid and on motorway A3 are very likely to be wide moving jams.
+In conclusion, we briefly comment on the classification of the identified congestion patterns according to the three-phase traffic theory.
+A comprehensive examination of the identification of traffic phases or phase transitions is beyond the scope of this study.
+However, it is worthwhile to hint at the potential offered by response functions for this purpose.
+The aforementioned findings indicate that the congestion observed at interchange Breitscheid and on the A3 motorway is likely to be a wide-moving jam.
 This conclusion can be traced back to two fundamental properties of wide moving jams \cite{Kerner_2004}.
-On the one hand a wide moving jam propagates upstream through any traffic state and bottleneck with a constant mean velocity of its downstream jam front.
-On the other hand wide moving jams have a significant spatial (longitudinal) expansion.
-In case of interchange Breitscheid the responses indicate congestion with a spatial expansion of about $4.2 \ $km (distance between sections 1 and 5) which propagates through a bottleneck at section 6 (see Sec.~\ref{sec42} and \fig{fig:Breitscheid_zoom} in Appendix~\ref{ap_map_breitscheid}).
-The responses to sections on motorway A3 indicate that congestion propagates an even longer distance, here the spatial extension is about $8.8 \ $km (distance between sections 14 and 19).
-These findings can be derived from the calculated responses without taking into account any additional data and deliver strong evidence for the classification of the congestion as a wide moving jam.
+On the one hand, a wide moving jam propagates upstream through any traffic state and bottleneck with a constant mean velocity of its downstream jam front.
+On the other hand, wide moving jams exhibit a notable longitudinal expansion.
+In the case of the interchange at Breitscheid, the responses indicate congestion with a spatial expansion of approximately $4.2$ km (the distance between sections~1~and~5), which propagates through a bottleneck at section~6 (see Sec.~\ref{sec42} and \fig{fig:Breitscheid_zoom} in Appendix~\ref{ap_map_breitscheid}).
+The responses to sections on the A3 motorway indicate that congestion propagates over an even longer distance, with a spatial extension of approximately $8.8$ km (between sections~14~and~19).
+These findings follow from the calculated responses without additional data, providing compelling evidence for the classification of the congestion as a wide moving jam.

+With regard to the differentiation of congestion patterns, our study is not only limited by the quality of the data.
+Unfortunately the relationship between the widths of the local minima and the traffic oscillation cannot be established using the averaged data in \fig{fig:avg_data_locations}.
+Furthermore, the relationship is clearer for detectors close to the reference detector than for detectors that are further away.
+The width of the minima increases slightly for more distant detectors.
+Therefore, our approach is locally limited.